University of Toronto Global Educator Award

 The University of Toronto Global Educator Award recognizes faculty members who embody the University’s global mission and profile.
 They are effective teachers who demonstrate intercultural/global fluency—the ability to successfully operate and communicate within different cultural contexts—through pedagogies that reflect a diversity of perspectives and invite engagement from all students.
 One award of $3,000 will be offered annually.
 Award recipients will be honoured at the annual Excellence in Teaching Reception to be held each fall.

-Teaching-Stream and Tenure-Stream faculty members in continuing appointments as of September 1, 2019.
+Teaching-Stream and Tenure-Stream faculty members in continuing appointments as of September 1, 2020.
+Note this includes pre-tenure and pre-continuing status faculty.

-The University of Toronto Global Educator Award winners are determined by a process of nomination and selection by a committee chaired by the Associate Vice-President and Vice-Provost, International Student Experience.
+The University of Toronto Global Educator Award winners are determined by a process of nomination and selection by a committee chaired by the Vice-President, International.
 The Selection Committee will comprise Tenure-Stream and Teaching-Stream faculty members from different ranks and will include:

 - Associate Vice-President and Vice-Provost, International Student Experience — Chair